DeveloperC286/conventional_commits_next_version/README.md

 conventional_commits_next_version was created due to a lack of tooling not specific to and integrated with Node/NPM.
 Following the Unix philosophy of 'Make each program do one thing well.' combined with utilising command line arguments and standard out; conventional_commits_next_version is a versatile tool not tied to specific tooling or language.

 ## Downloading Binary
-For easy of use pre-compiled binaries are avaiable for download, so it can be easily used within CICD pipelines etc.
+For easy of use pre-compiled binaries are available for download, so it can be easily used within CICD pipelines etc.

 Each tag has its own binary built.